nyc-crh/site/content/topics/boycotting-ny-schools/_index.md

 [^2]: It remained the largest mass demonstration until it was exceeded by the Women’s March on January 21, 2017.
 Matthew Delmont, *Why Busing Failed: Race, Media, and the National Resistance to School Desegregation* (Oakland: University of California Press, 2016); Jeanne Theoharis, *A More Beautiful and Terrible History: The Uses and Misuses of Civil Rights History* (Boston: Beacon Press, 2018).

-[^3]: Theoharis, *A More Beautiful and Terrible History*; Delmont, *Why Busing Failed*; Adam Sanchez, "The Largest Civil Rights Protest You’ve Never Heard Of: Teaching the 1964 New York City Boycott," *Rethinking Schools* 32, no. 4: n.p., [https://rethinkingschools.org/articles/the-largest-civil-rights-protest-you-ve-never-heard-of](https://rethinkingschools.org/articles/the-largest-civil-rights-protest-you-ve-never-heard-of/)
+[^3]: Theoharis, *A More Beautiful and Terrible History*; Delmont, *Why Busing Failed*; Adam Sanchez, "The Largest Civil Rights Protest You’ve Never Heard Of: Teaching the 1964 New York City Boycott," *Rethinking Schools* 32, no. 4 (Winter 2019-2020),[https://rethinkingschools.org/articles/the-largest-civil-rights-protest-you-ve-never-heard-of](https://rethinkingschools.org/articles/the-largest-civil-rights-protest-you-ve-never-heard-of/)

 [^4]: Francine Almash, *“Out of the Shadows: Recovering the History of the New York City '600' Schools”* (Ph.D. diss., CUNY Graduate Center, in progress).